qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define RGBLIGHT_SPLIT
 ```

-This option enables synchronization of the RGB Light modes between the controllers of the split Keyboard.
-This is for keyboards that have RGB LEDs that are directly wired to the controller (aka, that are not using the "extra data" option on the TRRS cable)
+This option enables synchronization of the RGB Light modes between the controllers of the split keyboard.
+This is for keyboards that have RGB LEDs that are directly wired to the controller (that is, they are not using the "extra data" option on the TRRS cable).

 ```c
 #define RGBLED_SPLIT { 6, 6 }